rvaser/sword/README.md

 ### LINUX

-Makefile is provided in the project root folder.
-Inside SWORD root, run:
+To build SWORD run the following commands from your terminal:

+    git clone --recursive https://github.com/rvaser/sword.git sword
+    cd sword/
     make

 After running make, an executable named sword will appear in the current directory.

+#### Troubleshooting

+If you have cloned the repository without '--recursive', run the following commands before running 'make':

+    git submodule init
+    git submodule update

 The software should also run on MAC OS, but it was not tested in that environment.

 ## EXAMPLES

 All examples assume that make has been run and that SWORD was successfully compiled.
-Simplest protein fasta database search can be executed using the following command:
+Simplest protein FASTA database search can be executed using the following command:

     ./sword -i <query> -j <database>